 To complete this activity, clients should be aware of their top five signature strengths and be familiar with the relevant strengths definitions.
 Invite clients to list their five signature strengths – this can be carried out in several ways from carrying out strength-based interviews to completing the VIA strengths and virtues survey.

 Clients are then asked to rate a selection of questions and statements on a scale of 1 (not confident at all) to 10 (extremely confident).
 These statements are focused on clients’ perceived confidence in their ability to effectively use each of their five top strengths, for instance, “How confident are you in your ability to use your strengths at work?” and “How confident are you in your ability to use your strengths to help you achieve your goals in life?”

-A detailed breakdown of this tool, how to interpret client scores, and additional advice are available in the Positive Psychology Toolkit.
+A detailed breakdown of this tool, how to interpret client scores, and additional advice is available in the Positive Psychology Toolkit©.